 Pyrolysis is thermal decomposition occurring in the absence of oxygen.
 It is always also the first step in combustion and gasification processes where it is followed by total or partial oxidation of the primary products.
-Lower process temperature and longer vapour residence times favour the production of charcoal.
-High temperature and longer residence time increase the biomass conversion to gas and moderate temperature and short vapour residence time are optimum for producing liquids.
-The product distribution obtained from different modes of pyrolysis process are summarised in the table below.
+Lower process temperature and longer vapor residence times favor the production of charcoal.
+High temperature and longer residence time increase the biomass conversion to gas and moderate temperature and short vapor residence time are optimum for producing liquids.
+The product distribution obtained from different modes of pyrolysis process are summarized in the table below.
 Fast pyrolysis for liquids production is of particular interest currently as the liquids are transportable and storage.

 Typical product yields (dry wood basis) obtained by different modes of pyrolysis of wood

 |Fast||~500oC, short hot vapor residence time ~1 s||75%||12%||13%|